CMPS-1600-amaus/class-notes-spr23/section-01/02-C/01-C-programming.md

 Once C was written, then it was used to writwe UNIX, then most Operating Systems that followed, and games, and other programming languages as well (for example, python and java.)

 # So what is C?

+C is a system's language, designed with OS development in mind.

+## Familiar Features

+- Variables and Variable Types
+- Arrays
+- Control Structures
+    - If-else
+    - switch
+    - while, do-while
+    - for
+    - break, continue
+- functions
+    - recursive functions

+## Familiar Features
+- structs and unions
+- pointers

+## Not in C
+- No objects or classes
+- No access modifiers
+- booleans
+- strings

+C was intentionally kept very small, so some functionality like strings and booleans we have to import to use.
+They are not a part of the bare bones language.

+## A first example

+Let's write a twin prime number generator.